 Wightwick Manor is one of only a few surviving examples of a house built and furnished under the influence of the Aesthetic movement and Arts and Crafts movement.
 The house is a grand version of the half-timbered (Elizabethan) vernacular style.
 Within, it has wallpapers and fabrics created by the great Arts and Crafts designer William Morris, De Morgan tiles, Kempe glass and Pre-Raphaelite works of art, including works by Dante Gabriel Rossetti, Edward Burne-Jones, Ford Madox Brown and John Everett Millais.
 The manor also contains the work of thirteen professional female artists including Lizzie Siddal, Evelyn De Morgan, Lucy Madox Brown, Marie Spartali Stillman and May Morris.
 The Malthouse Gallery now houses a group of works by Evelyn De Morgan and her husband William.
 The house is surrounded by 17 acres of woodland and gardens.

 After exploring this grand house we have a light lunch in the tearoom.
-We then drive to Birmingham Airport.
-Group members taking the ‘designated’ ASA flight are scheduled to depart in the late afternoon.
+We then drive to Birmingham Airport where the tour officially concludes at 2.15pm.
 BL